Survey Software / Types of survey

 Email Surveys

-Email Surveys include surveys contained within an email (such as an NPS question) and online surveys distributed by email.
+Email surveys include questionnaires embedded directly within an email, such as a single NPS question, or links to full online surveys distributed by email.

 Pros